 The new Canon 80D with the 70-300mm lens, while substantially heavier than my previous ones, will almost certainly accompany me on trips where my iPhones can't manage really sharp telephoto shots.
 In fact, it already has, on a trip to Ireland, where it allowed me to take shots that simply couldn't be taken with an iPhone.

 Up until iOS10 and MacOS Sierra, I was using Aperture for managing and editing photographs, but Aperture is no longer supported on the Mac (and never was on iOS).
 And Photos for both MacOS and iOS has dramatically improved with its latest versions.
-So I've switched to Photos for post-editing, with Pixelmator or Photoshop for finer tuning of digital photos.
+So I've switched to Photos for post-editing, with Pixelmator Pro or Photoshop CC for finer tuning of digital photos.

 Saratoga Arts Member Exhibition (November 11-December 31, 2017)